TomHarrop/asw-gbs-genome-paper/md/results.md

 ### Variation in NZ populations of Argentine stem weevil

 To measure the variation in NZ populations of ASW, we collected individuals from 7 sites in the North Island and 5 sites in the South Island of New Zealand (Figure 1A).
-We genotyped each individual separately using amodified ddRADseq protocol (**Is there an additional ref for the protocol used by AgResearch?**; @elshireRobustSimpleGenotypingbySequencing2011).
+We genotyped each individual separately using a modified genotyping-by-sequencing (GBS) protocol (**Are we calling it gbs?
+Ref for the protocol used by AgResearch?**; @elshireRobustSimpleGenotypingbySequencing2011).
-We found lots of sweet variation.
+We found lots of variation.

 ![
 **Figure 1A.**